rizki4106/iokobot/README.md

-# iokobot
+# ioko
-iokobot is a python library for help you to create a bot easly.
+ioko is a python library for help you to create a bot easly.
 We use machine learning algorithm to develop this bot

 # Installation
 ```bash